Missouri officer dies after being shot responding to call - NewsBreak

 Madrid-Evans was shot and the other officer returned fire, police said.
 The man who fired at the officers, later identified by the highway patrol as Cody L. Harrison, 33, of Gladstone, was pronounced dead at the scene.

+The highway patrol was investigating.
 Patrol Sgt.
 Andrew Bell said Wednesday that officers had received a tip that someone was wanted when they responded.

-An absconder warrant was issued for Harrison on Tuesday, said Karen Pojmann, a spokeswoman for the Missouri Department of Corrections.
+Karen Pojmann, a spokeswoman for the Missouri Department of Corrections, said an absconder warrant was issued for Harrison on Tuesday.

 Court records show he was sentenced to 15 years in prison after pleading guilty in 2011 to firing at a motor vehicle.
 The victim in that case told police that gunfire erupted as he was driving his pickup truck.
 Police found bullet holes in the truck's windshield, as well as the rear window, a tire and the driver’s side mirror, according to the probable cause statement.